davidegat/Lotus123-on-reMarkable/README.md

 <br><br>
 <h2>DISCLAIMER</h2>
 This guide is still a work in progress!<br><br>
 Everything is published 'as-is', no responsability taken.
 Some steps may be different depending on your setup, please take this as a general, inspiring, not detailed guide.
 I am not a programmer, just an enthusiast linux user with some (few) skills, please understand.
-If you can do better, let me know, I just hope this may be an inspiration for further users to use the possibilities of old software on rM!

 <h2>BACKGROUND</h2>
 As a <a href="https://www.remarkable.com">reMarkable</a> user I always wanted to get some useful apps to expand my possibilites, a spreadsheet is what I needed more as a teacher.
 Unfortunately, there's still no native spreadsheet app for reMarkable, except for some linux apps like SC, and I didn't want to get crazy porting it on my ARM reMarkable.
 But what about emulating DOS on reMarkable via BOCHS and getting back to the old good 90's? :)<br>